-Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies, to ensure that a student is adequately prepared for research in his or her areas of concentration.
+Students entering the PhD program with a master's degree from another university are required to take PSYCO 502 (2).
+Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies, to ensure that a student is adequately prepared for research in the student's areas of concentration.
+Students normally are expected to take their candidacy exam and to submit their dissertation proposal no later than the end of their first year in the PhD program.
+No language other than English is required for the degree.